 Highlights: This is the mountain that everyone sees but few explore, the eastern most spur of the Medicine Bow Range.
-While from the road the mountain simply looks like a narrow ridge the top is a pleasant surprise, a long basin with flowing streams, wetlands and floating mat bogs.
+From the road the mountain simply looks like a narrow ridge.
+But don’t judge a book by its cover.
+The mountain top is a big surprise, a long basin with flowing streams, abundant wetlands and floating mat bogs.
 The 19,238 acres of Sheep Mountain were designated a National Wildlife Refuge on August 8, 1924 to preserve our elk population.
-It is roadless and the trail is the longest hiking trail in the Wyoming side of the Medicine Bow range.
+It is roadless and the trail is the longest hiking trail on the Wyoming side of the Medicine Bow range.
 Mountain bikes are allowed.

 Elevations: Sheep Mountain trailhead (south) 7840’, high point 9480’, north access route 7700’.